Anthony J.V. Obinna

-Anthony John Valentine Obinna (born 26 June 1946 in Emekukwu, Imo State, Nigeria) is a Nigerian priest and the archbishop of Owerri from 26 March 1994 until 6 March 2022.
+Anthony John Valentine Obinna (born 26 June 1946 in Emekukwu, Imo State, Nigeria) is a Nigerian prelate of the Roman Catholic Church who served as the archbishop of Owerri from 26 March 1994 until 6 March 2022.

 Biography

 Ordained as a priest on 1972, he incardinated in the Diocese of Owerri.

-John Paul II appointed him as the bishop of Owerri diocese in 1993.
+Pope John Paul II appointed him as the bishop of Owerri diocese in 1993.
 He was consecrated by bishop Carlo Maria Viganò on the following 4 September.
 On 26 March 1994 he was appointed as the first archbishop of Owerri.